awsdocs/amazon-mwaa-user-guide/doc_source/t-apache-airflow-202.md

 We recommend the following steps:

 1. Confirm that your VPC security group allows inbound access to port 5432\.
-This port is needed to connect to the Amazon Aurora PostgreSQL metadata database\.
+This port is needed to connect to the Amazon Aurora PostgreSQL metadata database for your environment\.
 After this rule is added, give Amazon MWAA a few minutes, and the error should disappear\.
 To learn more, see [Security in your VPC on Amazon MWAA](vpc-security.md)\.

 1. Confirm that your DAGs, plugins, and requirements are working correctly by viewing the corresponding log groups in CloudWatch Logs\.
+To learn more, see [Monitoring and metrics for Amazon Managed Workflows for Apache Airflow \(MWAA\)](cw-metrics.md)\.

 ## Tasks<a name="troubleshooting-tasks-202"></a>